EsqerYasen/Value-Investor-Tool/README.md

 # Value-Investor-Tool

 *This program is a work in progress.
 It is built in Python and uses Selenium to scrape data from NASDAQ.
-The web scraping will be done with responsbility in mind to avoid sending too many requests at once to the NASDAQ website.
+The web scraping will be done with responsibility in mind to avoid sending too many requests at once to the NASDAQ website.
 I will likely implement a sleep timer to do steps incrementally rather than all at once.*

 This tool is meant to aid a value investor in assessing a stock.